 - Make the cheesecake at least 12 hours in advance, but 24 hours ahead is even better.
 A great cheesecake should be ice cold and firm enough to hold its shape when cut.

 - Be sure to keep the cheesecake refrigerated—there are a lot of perishable components, after all.
-I’ve never had this cheesecake go uneaten for more than 48 hours, but the leftovers will keep for four days max in the refrigerator.
+I’ve never had this cheesecake go uneaten for more than 48 hours, but the leftovers will keep for up to 4 days in the refrigerator.

 - Garnish your cheesecake just before serving to get that posh Brit look.
 My favorite way to decorate this particular cheesecake is with unsweetened dried banana chips that I find in the organic food section of my grocery store.

 Having a cheesecake in the freezer has saved me on more than one dessert-needing occasion.

 For this cheesecake, freeze it before you add the toffee topping or the decorative piped swirls.
-Once the cake has thawed, go ahead and add the finishing toffee touches.
+Once the cake has thawed, go ahead and add the finishing touches.

 I prefer to freeze my cheesecakes whole on a cake board wrapped in plastic and foil.
 Check out our additional tips on freezing cheesecake.